 You can use different images for split canvas wall art as easily as you can use the same image.
 The effect of hanging different images together in this way takes the familiarity of the photo collage and adds new dimensions to your photos.
 The trick to making the eye understand that the images are part of a single wall display is to determine on a theme or combining element that will pull your images together.
 A few indispensable tips for doing this for photos on canvas:

 Canvas Press is here to help you make sure that your photos on canvas projects are a success.
-Call us or send us an e-mail for more tips on ordering your split photos on canvas from Canvas Press!
+Call us or send us an e-mail for more tips on ordering your split canvas print wall art from Canvas Press!